With Other Jurisdictions and International Bodies

 The Probation and Welfare Service and the Probation Board for Northern Ireland have developed a number of specific joint initiatives over recent years, aimed at improving cross-border co-operation in criminal justice.
 These initiatives include the PROTECT North and South Project and the Irish Probation Journal.

-The Probation and Welfare Service and the Probation Board for Northern Ireland senior management teams, joint plenary meeting in Belfast on 2-3 March 2006.
+The Probation Service and the Probation Board for Northern Ireland senior management teams, joint plenary meeting in Belfast on 2-3 March 2006.

-The Probation and Welfare Service is a long standing member of the CEP (Conférence Permanente Européenne de la Probation).
+The Probation Service is a long standing member of the CEP (Conférence Permanente Européenne de la Probation).
 The CEP is a Europe wide organisation of Probation and related services committed to social inclusion and community safety through effective community sanctions and integration of offenders.
-David O’Donovan, Assistant Principal Probation and Welfare Officer is currently a member of the Board of CEP.
+Gerry McNally, Assistant Director is currently a member of the Board of CEP.

 Council of Europe and United Nations